rust-unofficial/patterns/functional/lenses.md

 1. Visit the end of the map.

 But what determines which "observation" pattern is expected?

-A functional language would be able to use currying to create reflection of each type based on the type itself.
+A functional programming language would be able to use currying to create reflection of each type based on the type itself.
 Rust does not support that, so every single type would need to have its own code written based on its fields and their properties.

-Serde solves this usability problem with a derive macro:
+*Serde* solves this usability challenge with a derive macro:

 ```rust,ignore
 use serde::Deserialize;